p1otr/dh-python/dh_python2.rst

 --requires=FILENAME	translate requirements from given file(s) into Debian dependencies and add them to ${python:Depends}

---namespace	use this option (multiple time if necessary) if namespace_packages.txt is not complete
+--namespace=NAME	use this option (multiple time if necessary) if namespace_packages.txt is not complete

 --ignore-namespace	ignore Egg's namespace declaration and